 2. Lower Risk for Metabolic Syndrome

 Eating avocados has been found to be clinically associated with lower metabolic syndrome in U.S. adults.
-Metabolic syndrome is a term for a cluster of conditions that increases your risk of developing heart disease, stroke and diabetes.
-Some of the conditions that avocados have been observed to help with include: hypertension, high blood sugar, high blood pressure, high cholesterol, obesity and excess body fat around the waist.
+(6) Metabolic syndrome is a term for a cluster of conditions that increases your risk of developing heart disease, stroke and diabetes.
+Some other avocado benefits include help with: hypertension, high blood sugar, high blood pressure, high cholesterol, obesity and excess body fat around the waist.

 - People who regularly eat avocados also eat a more balanced diet on average than non-avocado consumers.

 - In fact, “Avocado consumers had significantly higher intakes of vegetables; fruit, diet quality, total fat, monounsaturated and polyunsaturated fats, dietary fiber, vitamin E, magnesium, and potassium; vitamin K, and lower intakes of added sugars.”

 - Results from the study also showed that body mass index (BMI), body weight and waist circumferences were “significantly lower” while “good cholesterol” HDL levels were higher in people who regularly ate avocados.

 All in all, the researchers discovered that avocado consumers were 50 percent less likely to develop metabolic syndrome than people who don’t normally eat them!

 So, why is avocado good for your skin?
 Rich in fat-soluble vitamins and monounsaturated fats, avocado benefits also include glowing skin, bright eyes and shiny hair both when eaten or used topically.
 Truth be told, avocado benefits for skin include possibly being nature’s best moisturizer, especially considering their price tag and that they’re completely free from added synthetic chemicals.